It refers to a blood clot that forms in the atrium.

 Your doctor will perform tests to check your heartbeat and electrical impulses in your heart.
 These and other tests can show if you have AF.

-If you have an irregular heartbeat, you can receive treatments to return it at a normal rate.
+If you have an irregular heartbeat, you can receive treatments to return it at an average rate.

 Sometimes your primary care doctor will diagnose atrial fibrillation.
 But in many cases, it is diagnosed by a cardiologist.

 Cardiologists who specialize in irregular heartbeats are called electrophysiologists.
-First, the doctor will ask you detailed questions about your symptoms, health habits, and health problems that you or another member of your family has had.
+First, the doctor will ask you detailed questions about your symptoms, health habits, and health problems that you or another family member has had.

 During the physical examination, the doctor is likely to: